Welcome to the CPA Annual Lunch, in the splendid surroundings of the Guildhall. Aren’t we lucky.

 These are some of the issues our guest speaker Tim Harford will be unpicking later.
 Tim is a Financial Times columnist, BBC broadcaster and widely known as the “Undercover Economist”.

-Tim has just realised his latest book ‘The Truth Detective’ aimed at helping children make sense of a world that doesn’t add up, which could come in handy for the agents in the audience.
+Tim has just released his latest book ‘The Truth Detective’ aimed at helping children make sense of a world that doesn’t add up, which could come in handy for the agents in the audience.

 Priorities and policy